sonic-net/SONiC/doc/database/multi_namespace_db_instances.md

 }
 ```

-* The database_config.json is made as a j2 template file as below.
+* The database_config.json and database_global.json will be j2 template files as shown below.
 There are certain variables used to generate the json file at runtime.
 These will be passed as environment variable to docker create in the /usr/bin/database.sh systemd startup script.

-	* {NS} is the namespaceID and will have values ranging "", "0" ..."n" depending on the number of namepaces in the device.
+	* {NS} is the namespaceID and will have values ranging "host", "0" ..."n" depending on the number of namepaces in the device.
-	  The host linux namespace is mapped to empty string.

 	* {NS_TYPE} is the namespace type where the database json file belongs to.
 We would decide on the database instances to be
 	   created based on this namespace type.
 Currently I have differentiated as database instances started in "host" namespace